Chetan3252/Task3-Pizza-Sales/README.md

 SQL Queries to analyze data from database
 Added all screenshots of SQL queries in the given PDF.
 Used Select, Where, Order By, Group By

+AGGREGATIONS Functions like sum(), count() use group by for HOUR in given month
+Limit used to provide top rows for the result.
 Use the Joins
 Used the Windows Functions(like Rank())
 Optimize the queries using subqueries, indexes.